openmultiplayer/omp-stdlib/readme.md

  Using sampctl
 ---------------

 Many legacy libraries using sampctl will reference `samp-stdlib` and `pawn-stdlib` directly, which this library replaces entirely.
 We need to trick sampctl in to not downloading those libraries so that this one takes precedence.
 A new `@open.mp` branch has been added to both projects to achieve this.
-They just contain a single `a_samp.inc` that redirects to `open.mp.inc` and no duplicates of other files.
+They are completely empty so there are no duplicates of files.
 Using this tag version in `pawn.json` in your project will ensure that and other dependencies including those libraries transitively will use the same tag, and then including `<open.mp>` in your main file will correctly set all the requisite defines to appear to those libraries like you have included `<a_samp>`.
 Basically your `pawn.json` should first include:

 ```json
 	"dependencies": [